christian130/docs/v20.1/make-queries-fast.md

 (19 rows)
 ~~~

+There are 2 problems:

-Uh oh.
-It looks like we are doing full table scans on both the `employees` and `salaries` tables (see `scan > spans=ALL`).
+1. We are doing full table scans on both the `employees` and `salaries` tables (see `scan > spans=ALL`).
 That tells us that we don't have indexes on all of the columns in our `WHERE` clause, which is [an indexing best practice](indexes.html#best-practices).
+2. We are using a merge join even though a lookup join is better when one of the tables is much smaller than the other, as it is in this case.

+The first problem is more urgent.
+We need indexes on all of the columns in our `WHERE` clause.
 Specifically, we need to create indexes on:

 - `salaries.salary`
 - `salaries.to_date`

-Let's verify our understanding with [`SHOW INDEXES`](show-index.html):
+Let's verify what indexes exist on the `salaries` table by running [`SHOW INDEXES`](show-index.html):

 {% include copy-clipboard.html %}
 ~~~ sql